jojozhuang/jojozhuang.github.io/_posts/2016-03-27-data-structure-linkedlist.md

         } else {
             fast = fast.next.next;
             slow = slow.next;
-            if (fast == slow) { // notice we are comparing the object not the value, which means there may be duplicated values in the linked list. return true;
+            if (fast == slow) { // Compare object, not its value.
+Nodes with same value may exist. return true;
             }
         }